conda vs poetry vs uv vs pip

 - Despite improvements,

-can still be slow (although it is 10x faster thanpip install
+poetry installcan still be slow (although it is 10x faster thanpip installand 20x faster thanconda install).

 - Despite improvements,